Peripheral bond yields fall further on hopes for ECB action

 The ECB is considering buying corporate bonds and may decide as soon as December with a view to begin purchases early next year, several sources familiar with the situation told Reuters.

-The news on Tuesday had helped peripheral euro zone debt close the yield gap against benchmark German government bonds, a move that continued on Wednesday morning.
+The news on Tuesday had helped peripheral euro zone debt close the yield gap against benchmark German government bonds, a move that continued on Wednesday morning given the absence of fresh factors to influence prices.

 “The news of bond buying had quite a beneficial effect on the non-German bond markets, for good reason, so spread narrowing was quite substantial and today there is still some after-effect of that,” said KBC strategist Piet Lammens.

-The yield on the 10-year German Bund fell by 1 basis point to 0.86 percent at 0913 GMT, while Greek yields , which rose above 9 percent last week, dropped by 49 basis points to 7.33 percent.
+The yield on the 10-year German Bund fell by 1 basis point to 0.86 percent at 0741 GMT.
+Spanish and Italian yields dropped by 5 basis points, while Greek yields , which rose above 9 percent last week, dropped by 38 basis points to 7.44 percent.

-Italian and Austrian yields bumped up from their day’s lows after Spanish news agency Efe reported that banks from six European countries are set to fail a region-wide financial health check this weekend.
-Even though no Spanish banks were named in the report, the country’s bond yields also inched up in step with its peripheral proxy Italy.

-But by 1000 GMT, Italian and Spanish bonds had headed back towards day’s lows and were both down 3 bps at 2.50 and 2.20 pct respectively, while Austrian equivalents were 1bps lower at 1.09 pct.

 The major piece of data out on Wednesday is U.S. consumer inflation due at 1230 GMT, where a surprise to the downside could push back expectations for a tightening of monetary policy by the Federal Reserve and give bond markets another boost.